cardano-foundation/CIPs/CIP-1694/README.md

   - [Changes to the stake snapshot](#changes-to-the-stake-snapshot)
   - [Definitions relating to voting stake](#definitions-relating-to-voting-stake)

+### Definitions

+Eligible stake: all stake that belongs to a registered stake credential.
+DRep: registered DRep or auto DRep
+Active DRep stake: Eligible stake that is delegated to a DRep Active reward stake: Eligible stake delegated to an active stake pool

+A threshold is a fraction defined as the ratio of 'Yes' votes over the 'Yes' and 'No' votes required for an action to pass.

+An action passes, if the fraction `Yes / (Yes + No)` exceeds the threshold required for that action.

+The way we count 'No' votes differs on the type of action and the body of governance involved.

+For DRep votes, the stake that voted 'No' is equal to `active DRep stake - 'Yes' voted stake - 'Abstain' voted stake`.
+The decision to count active DRep stake as a 'No' for those that did not vote at all is for security reasons.
+It functions as a dynamic participation threshold.
+Question: why didn't we do a static threshold?

+For SPO votes, in the case of a Hard Fork action, the stake that voted 'No' is equal to `active reward stake - 'Yes' voted stake - 'Abstain' voted stake`.

+For SPO votes, for all other actions, the stake that voted 'No' is equal to the stake delegated to the SPOs that actually voted 'No'.

+Hard Forks are treated differently, since SPOs need to update the node software before they approve the update.
+For all other actions, SPOs should not be required to vote since exchanges should not be expected to cast a vote in governance matters.

+For the constitutional committee, each elected, non-expired and non-retired member is counted as one vote.
+The 'No' votes are exactly those of constitutional committee members that voted 'No'.

 ### The Cardano Constitution

 The Cardano Constitution is a text document that defines Cardano's shared values and guiding principles.